whu8-stat660/course-questions-wiki/week-01/README.md

 [Course Structure Quiz, Problem 3]

-*Question (whu8-stat660): Where can we see all the answers of our quiz?
+*Question (whu8-stat660): Where can we see the answers of our quiz especially for the ones we don't know the answer?

-[Course Structure Quiz, Problem 4]

-*Question (whu8-stat660): Where can we see information groups of projects?
+[Chapter 1 Performing Queries Using PROC SQL, Problem 4]

+*Question (whu8-stat660): If we are selecting from multiple tables, do we need to write all the related table names in the 'from' clause?

+*Answer(whu8-stat660): I think the answer is yes.

 [Course Structure Quiz, Problem 5]